kip-hart/MicroStructPy/docs/source/examples/intro/intro_1.rst

 There are two materials, in a 2:1 ratio based on volume.
 The first is a matrix, which is represented with small circles.
+The size and shape of matrix grain particles are not critical, since the boundaries between them will be removed before triangular meshing.

-The second material consists of elliptical inclusions with size ranging from 0 to 2 and aspect ratio ranging from 1 to 3.
+The second material consists of circular inclusions with diameter 2.
-Note that the size is defined as the diameter of a circle with equivalent area.
-The orientation angle of the inclusions are uniformly distributed between -10 and +10 degrees, relative to the +x axis.

 Domain Geometry
 ===============

-These two materials fill a square domain.
-The bottom-left corner of the rectangle is the origin, which puts the rectangle in the first quadrant.
+The domain of the microstructure is a square with its bottom-left corner fixed to the origin.
 The side length is 20, which is 10x the size of the inclusions to ensure that the microstructure is statistically representative.

 Settings